-Do the following to remove the left-side cover of the server:
+To remove the side cover from the server, do the following:

-- 1. Review the information in "System reliability considerations" on page 56. - 2.
-Turn off the server and all attached devices and disconnect all external cables and power cords. - 3.
+- 1. Review the information in "System reliability considerations" on page 44. - 2.
+Turn off the server and all attached devices and disconnect power cords and then all external cables. - 3.
 If necessary, unlock the server cover. - 4.
 Pull out on the cover-release latch near the rear of the server cover; then, slide the cover toward the rear of the server and remove it. - Attention: For proper cooling and airflow, replace the cover before turning on the server.
 Operating the server for extended periods of time (over 30 minutes) with the cover removed might damage server components. - 5.
 For a tower model, rotate the stabilizing feet on the bottom of the server, and place the server on its side to install or remove components.